 We celebratecommunion each Sunday for all who wish to participate, immediately following the worship service.
 We use juice rather than wine.
 We have a coffee hour each Sunday in the rectory, also immediately following the service.
 The garden is welcoming us for the warmer seasons; we particularly enjoy the coffee hours we can spend both inside and out.

-October 29: Wednesday evening choir rehearsal for December’s Candlelight Carol Service; all welcome, no auditions!
-Contact 212-243-0273 for more details.
+November 26: NO choir rehearsal for December’s Candlelight Carol Service this week.
+Happy Thanksgiving!
+Contact 212-243-0273 for more details

 December 14: 40th Annual Candlelight Carol Service, 6 p.m.